Explore how your team can use Hiver.

 • Members have two options: They can either ‘take’ the email or ‘assign’ it to another member in the same group.
 This way, everybody knows who is working on what.

-• You can use Collaborative Inboxes to distribute and track the responsibility of topics or emails among group members.
+• You can use a Google Workspace shared inbox to distribute work and track the responsibility of topics or emails among group members.

 • It allows members to set the status levels of conversations such as complete, duplicate, or no action needed.